Retail Peak Season 2024: What to Expect and Planning Tips

 Shopping-mall-during-christmas-season

-Anderson Trucking Service (ATS) has a large fleet of dry van trailers.
-Every retail peak season, a portion of this fleet is dedicated to running lanes for large retailers to ensure these products get where they’re needed.
+Anderson Trucking Service (ATS) understands these challenges from the inside out.
+Each year, we dedicate a portion of our dry van fleet to running lanes for large retailers, helping to ensure their products get where they’re needed.

 When is Retail Peak Season?

-Retail peak season doesn’t have strictly defined dates — every supply chain is different.
-That said, typically the initial retail peak surge occurs begins in October.
-Retail peak season ends roughly three months later at the end of December.
-All told, retail companies see demand increase substantially throughout Q4.
+Retail peak season doesn’t have strictly defined dates, as every supply chain is different.
+However, retailers typically expect the initial surge to begin in October and end roughly three months later, at the end of December.

 How Has Retail Peak Season Changed Over Time?

-2. Retail peak has been impacted by eCommerce
+2. Retail peak season has been impacted by e-commerce

-2. Retail Peak Has Been Impacted by eCommerce
+Retail Peak Season Has Been Impacted by E-commerce

 No industry was left untouched by the COVID-19 shutdowns of 2020-21.
-Retail is no exception.
-You see, at the onset of the pandemic, brick-and-mortar stores closed and people stayed home.
+Retail was no exception: Brick-and-mortar stores closed at the start of the lockdowns, and those that remained open struggled against waning sales as their usual consumer base stayed home.

-This left a mark on every retail supply chain as fulfillment and logistics strategies shifted to match purchase velocity — a shift that is still happening.
+This left a mark on every retail supply chain, with fulfillment and logistics strategies shifting to match purchase velocity.

 Download The Guide: 7 Keys to Success in the Retail/General Merchandise Industry